 When we face difficulties we pray and request that the difficulties be removed.
 Sometimes God’s answer is not the removal of the difficulty but a means to overcome that difficulty.
 We must be in a position to utilize what God provides.

-Please note that my new book, “Israel: God’s Interdimensional Portal” was finally published last week and is available for download on Amazon.
+Please note that my new book, “Israel: God’s Interdimensional Portal” is available for download on Amazon.